Car ownership in America: trends and analysis

 - Maintenance is a huge factor when considering the lowest cost of ownership for used cars.
 The Toyota Camry is a roughly more expensive purchase than the Mazda6, but it is also $2,000 cheaper to maintain.

-- A Dodge Journey ($23,425 MSRP) is more affordable purchase than a Toyota Highlander ($31,830 MSRP), but overall, owners will spend about $5000 maintaining the Highlander over the Journey.
+- A Dodge Journey ($23,425 MSRP) is a more affordable purchase than a Toyota Highlander ($31,830 MSRP), but overall, owners will spend about $5000 maintaining the Highlander over the Journey.

 Cox Automotive and Hedges & Company were the original sources of these statistics, taken from various research such as the Automotive Trends report compiled by Hedge & Company.